Mememaster4200/pizzamino/README.md

 *Current status:* **pre-alpha v 0.00000001**

 Pizzamino is a lightweight action-puzzle game, inspired by a well known puzzle franchise.
-This clientis made to give everyone the possibility to simulate TGM, a japanese niche version of T****s, as well as custom modes and rulesets.
+This client is made to give everyone the possibility to simulate TGM, a japanese niche version of T****s, as well as custom modes and rulesets.

 WIP
 ---